USPS on-time performance dips again as millions prepare to mail 2020 ballots

 “With voters already casting ballots across the nation, such failures are unacceptable and require immediate action,” the senators wrote.

-DeJoy, a former supply-chain logistics executive and major supporter of President Trump, took office on June 15 and within a month enacted a stricter transportation schedule that thrust the agency in to chaos.
-Supervisors were ordered to ban late and extra trips — crucial mechanisms, according to postal workers and independent experts for maintaining timely mail service — and to cut back on overall hours.
+DeJoy, a former supply-chain logistics executive and major supporter of President Trump, took office on June 15 and within a month enacted a stricter transportation schedule that thrust the agency into chaos.
+Supervisors were ordered to ban late and extra trips — crucial mechanisms, according to postal workers and independent experts, for maintaining timely mail service — and to cut back on overall hours.

 Those orders appear linked to a July 10 presentation from then-Chief Operating Officer David E. Williams to area vice presidents that encouraged a crackdown on late and extra trips and a reduction of work hours.
-Williams said afterward that the presentation was meant to “motivational,” not a change in postal policy.
+Williams said afterward that the presentation was meant to be “motivational,” not a change in postal policy.

 But five weeks after the presentation and as managers gave orders to accomplish those goals, on-time rates plummeted to 81.5 percent, according to Peters’s analysis.
 In that period, the policies delayed 7 percent of the nation’s first-class mail.